rohitpawar-tech/Enterprise-Credit-Risk-Intelligence-ECRI-/README.md

 Use Bulk Upload to process CSV files containing multiple loan applications.
 Access Model Management to retrain models or view historical performance data.

+License
+This project is provided as-is for educational and demonstration purposes.